20 Best Boutique Hotels in Mexico City (2025)

 24 HOUR FRONT DESK / SECURITY

 In a foreign city, it can be comforting to know that there is always someone right downstairs should you have an issue.
-This can be especially true if you don’t speak the local language.
+This can be especially true if you don’t speak Spanish.
 All the Mexico City boutique hotels listed in the post have someone at the front desk / or on duty 24 hours a day.

 FAMILY ROOMS

 It can been tricky to find Mexico City family hotels, especially when you prefer boutique hotels (which often cater to romantic getaways).
-For boutique family friendly hotels in Mexico City, check out the Pug Seal Polanco Anatole France, Casa Dovela and The Red Tree House in Condesa, and Casa Jacinta in Coyoacán.
+For boutique hotels in Mexico City with family rooms, check out the Pug Seal Polanco Anatole France, Virgilio by Kimpton, The Red Tree House, Casa Izeba and Pug Seal Allan Poe.

 If you are looking for the best boutique hotels in Polanco, Mexico City – here they come – and there’s quite a few!
 It’s no surprise that this swanky neighbourhood has the highest concentration of luxury boutique hotels in Mexico City considering all the fine restaurants, beautiful cocktail bars, luxury stores, art museums and parks nearby.

-The Wild Oscar is a beautiful 28-unit Polanco luxury boutique hotel located on a quiet residential street within walking distance of Polanco parks, restaurants, museums and shopping.
+The Wild Oscar is a beautiful 28-unit Polanco luxury boutique hotel.
+It is located on a quiet residential street within walking distance of Polanco parks, restaurants, museums and shopping.
 It offers private residential-style guest rooms, with free wifi, air conditioning, a smart TV, mini fridge, Nespresso maker, organic Loredana toiletries, bathrobes and slippers.

 Guests love the on-site restaurant and bar (Constance) that is available exclusively to those staying at the hotel.
 The property also has a small fitness centre, rooftop terrace and meeting rooms for business travelers.